 Jewish Jamaican Adventures

 Sign up is free!
 Space is limited.

-A presentation about Sephardic life in one of the most beautiful yet brutal parts of the Caribbean.
-Professor Stanley Mirvis guides us on a visual tour of Jewish life in a tropical slave society.
-He addresses themes including Sephardi paths of migration, Jewish slave ownership, civil rights, and the Jewish participation in Caribbean piracy.
+Join Jewish Majorca for a presentation about Sephardic life in one of the most beautiful yet brutal parts of the Caribbean.
+Professor Stanley Mirvis guides us on a visual tour of Jewish life in Jamaica.
+He addresses such themes as Sephardi paths of migration, Jewish involvement in slave transportation, civil rights, and the Jewish participation in Caribbean piracy.